Canon 1D C vs Panasonic GF3

 Studio photographers will appreciate that the Canon 1D C (unlike the GF3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DC and the GF3 have been discontinued, but can regularly be found used on eBay.
+Both the 1DC and the GF3 have been discontinued, but can regularly be found used on ebay.
 The GF3 was replaced by the Panasonic GF5, while the 1DC does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 1DC and GF3 can be found, respectively, in the Canon 1D C Manual (free pdf) or the online Panasonic GF3 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D C and the Panasonic GF3?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.